Yes and they hold an EFL qualification and/or have qualified teacher status.

 There are no formal examinations at the end of the course.
 We can arrange private tuition towards the Trinity GESE on request.

 Each student has a report sent home which gives information on their progress and involvement in the recreational programme.
-Students are also awarded with a certificate at the prize giving ceremony held at the end of the course.
+Students are also awarded with a certificate of attendance before departure and there are subject awards presented at the prize giving ceremony held at the end of the course.

 Yes, we are a registered sponsor with UK Visas and Immigration.
 Our letter of acceptance will support an application for a visitor visa.
 We can write further letters of support if required.
 EU nationals will not require a visa to enter the UK for periods of study of less than 6 months.